By Carrie Warick, Director of Policy and Advocacy

 One-third of today’s undergraduate students — at both four-year and two-year institutions — come from low-income families poor enough to receive a federal Pell Grant.
 These 8 million students are already far less likely to enroll in and complete postsecondary education.
 Eighty-three percent of Pell Grant students come from families earning under $40,000 annually — those among the approximately 40 percent of lowest-U.S. earners.
 In fact, nearly all of the 2 million students served annually by NCAN members are eligible to receive Pell Grants as a vital part of their higher education funding.
 At a time when the purchasing power of the Pell Grant is at its lowest point in the program’s history, Congress should not divert billions of dollars from the program as the president proposes.
 In fact, Congress should invest that $3.9 billion by reinstating the bipartisan-supported year-round Pell program and extending the annual increases to the maximum Pell Grant award, with no reductions in student eligibility.

 Additionally, no dollar of need-based financial aid should be considered small enough to eliminate.
 When deciding whether to enroll — or remain enrolled — every single dollar counts for low-income students.
 As recent studies have shown, as little as $300 can keep a student from dropping out.
-The SEOG program provides an average of about $700 to 1.3 million students.
-The average work-study student earns $2,619, and 1.5 million students participate.
+The College Board's 2016 Trends in Student Aid reports that the SEOG program provides an average of $450 to 1.6 million students and that 632,000 students earn an average of $1,550 through federal work-study.
 Many rely on these dollars for basic needs like food and shelter.
 By cutting these grants, Congress will ensure that millions of students drop out or skip postsecondary education entirely.
 It’s true that both programs could be amended to better target the very poorest students, but neither program should be cut.
 And the federal work-study program, in particular, should be expanded because it is proven to increase degree completion and employment after graduation.

 Just as they rely on financial aid, low-income students often won’t enroll in or complete higher education without the help of college access and success programs — many of which rely on AmeriCorps volunteers to provide services — as well as GEAR UP and TRIO programs.
 NCAN’s annual Benchmarking Project shows that students served by college access and success programs can and do achieve better postsecondary outcomes than average low-income students.
 Without these crucial support programs, more students will fail to enroll in and complete postsecondary education.